Melatonin, Sleep And Cancer

 Melatonin levels have been shown to be lower in cancer patients, whereas, levels normalize when the cancer goes into remission.
 Certain subsets of the population are at increased risk of having low levels of melatonin, including shift workers, insomniacs, pilots, flight attendants, those exposed to high levels of EMFs, people with ulcerative colitis, quadriplegics, spinal cord injury patients, and people taking medications for high blood pressure, which lower serum levels of melatonin.

-20-100 milligrams of melatonin per day are used to treat cancer, and slow the progression of autoimmune diseases.
+20-100 milligrams of melatonin per day are used to slow the progression of autoimmune diseases, and dosages up to 180 mg. a day are used to treat cancer.
 It can be taken orally by mouth or as a lozenge that is dissolved underneath the tongue.
 Melatonin is injected into muscles as a cancer treatment or applied topically to prevent and soothe mouth ulcers caused from chemotherapy and radiation.

 Toxicity associated with melatonin is extremely low even when high doses in the 3 to 6 gram range are used.
 Side effects are typically minimal, but may include headaches, nausea, or abdominal pain.
 Supplementing with melatonin is safe, and is certainly much safer than taking prescription medications for sleep.

 Since melatonin decreases with age, supplementing with it may be beneficial for those with age-related diseases, such as Alzheimer’s disease.
 Elderly men have lower levels of melatonin than do women, which may be one reason women live longer than men.
 Meditation boosts melatonin and may be why it’s so effective.